 1. Eat an Anti-Inflammatory Diet

 Many people think the best way to lower their cholesterol levels is to avoid cholesterol-laden foods like eggs and shrimp.
-But the truth is, cholesterol is not the enemy—and avoiding these foods isn’t going to help if you have high levels of inflammatory cholesterol.
+But the truth is, there are worse enemies than cholesterol--like inflammation.

 With the PAMM diet, you can eat moderate amounts of saturated fats from eggs, avocado, and animal protein.
 Plus, you want to limit (or better yet eliminate) sugar, white flours, and other simple carbohydrates that can lead to inflammation.
 Instead, fill your diet with vegetables, legumes, fresh fruits, lean proteins, cold-water fish such as wild caught salmon, and olive oil.

-Eating the PAMM way is anti-inflammatory because it limits your body’s insulin response, minimizes harmful free radical, and gives you lots of fiber to quickly move toxins and food through your digestive tract.
-This is the best way to improve both your cholesterol levels and heart health.
+Eating the PAMM way is anti-inflammatory because it contributes to a healthy insulin response, helps minimize harmful free radicals, and gives you lots of fiber to quickly move waste and food through your digestive tract.
+This is the best way to maintain both healthy cholesterol levels and heart health.

 2. Choose Foods Rich in Phytosterols

 Phytosterols, which are plant-derived compounds, help to naturally lower total and LDL cholesterol levels.
-While our ancestors’ diets were abundant in phytosterols, the typical Western diet contains a mere 150 to 450 mg of phytosterols per day.1 Consuming more phytosterols can help to lower high cholesterol levels very quickly.
+While our ancestors’ diets were abundant in phytosterols, the typical Western diet has 1/10th the phytosterols of our ancestors’ diets.1 Consuming more phytosterols can help to lower high cholesterol levels.

 - Sesame seeds: 714 mg/100g